dalibo/emaj/docs/en/webUsage.rst

 For each tables group, several buttons are available so that the user can perform any possible action, depending on the group state.

-At the bottom of the page, three buttons allow to create a new tables group, to export or import a tables groups configuration to or from a local file.
+Below, three buttons allow to create a new tables group, to export or import a tables groups configuration to or from a local file.

+Lastly, a list of dropped tables groups is displayed.

 Some details about the user interface
 -------------------------------------